 Once you file with DFEH, the department will investigate your claims.
 They will either resolve the case or issue a notice of right to sue.
 You will then have an additional year to file an action in court.

 How to Resolve Your Sexual Harassment Complaint

 If the DFEH has issued a notice of right to sue, you will need to decide what you want from your employer.
-Your sexual harassment lawyer Los Angeles can help you with this.
-Your sexual harassment lawyer Los Angeles can get you reinstated, can ensure that you are put back on track for career advancement, and can get you compensation for mental and emotional pain and suffering.
-Your Los Angeles work harassment attorney can also help you get significant changes made in sexual harassment policy in your workplace.
+Your sexual harassment lawyer in Los Angeles can help you with this.
+Your sexual harassment lawyer in LA can get you reinstated, can ensure that you are put back on track for career advancement, and can get you compensation for mental and emotional pain and suffering.
+Your Los Angeles workplace harassment attorney can also help you get significant changes made in sexual harassment policy in your workplace.

 If you were the victim of a sexual assault, then you must involve the police.
-You should also retain the services of a sexual assault lawyer in the workplace.
-A sexual assault lawyer in the workplace will ensure that your criminal complaint is taken seriously and that the person who assaulted you is brought to justice.
+You should also retain the services of a sexual assault lawyer for the workplace.
+A sexual assault attorney in the workplace will ensure that your criminal complaint is taken seriously and that the person who assaulted you is brought to justice.

-If you have been the victim of sexual harassment, then you should hire a Los Angeles work harassment attorney and get the compensation and justice you deserve.
+If you have been the victim of sexual harassment, then you should hire a Los Angeles sexual harassment at work attorney and get the compensation and justice you deserve.